JasonFreeberg/summer-workshops/week1/intros.md

   - Learning little bits consistantly seems to be the way to go
   - I can tell how powerful of a tool this is without even knowing how to fully use it
 - **I feel very fortunate to be a part of this group**

+# Lauren Huang
+- I am an incoming 3rd year Statstics and Data Science major
+- I just added an Education minor and am taking my first class
+- I love working with digital art in my spare time!
+- I learned how to fork a repo, make commits, and create a pull request
+- I am excited to learn more about data science and coding!